farazkhanfk7/find-common-time/README.md

 # Common Time to Meet
 ## APIs built using Django

-This project was built on Python 3.11.4 and there are two branches in this project i.e : master and docker branch
+This project was built on Python 3.11.4

+#### There are two branches in this project i.e : master and docker branch

-- Master branch - It uses an sqlite db, which already has tables and data in it.
+- `master` branch - It uses an sqlite db, which already has tables and data in it.
 It is easier to run if you want to run it locally.
-- Docker branch - It has `Dockerfile` and `docker-compose` file and uses postgres db as service
+- `docker` branch - It has `Dockerfile` and `docker-compose` file and uses postgres db as service

 ## Run Locally